EmbeddedOS/embeddedos.github.io/_posts/2025-01-19-understand-initrd.md

 |________________|
 ```

-This below example using `find` to list all entries in current folder and pass through `cpio` standard input.
+This below example using `find` to list all entries in current folder and pass through `cpio`'s standard input.
+The `cpio` and then stream bytes to its standard output as a file `/path/archive.cpio`.

 ```bash
 find . -depth -print | cpio -o > /path/archive.cpio